zzhyyy-dev/getTxs/README.md

 This only works with alchemy cuz uses a alchemy request

 #**`sort.sh`**
-do the sort and v
+do the sort and veri